Parting Glances: Plot

+Betty calls Michael to tell him that he left the umbrella when he came to dinner and then asks if he knows anything about Cecil "running off."
+Michael apologizes, assuming Betty is upset that Cecil left, but she instead tells him they should go out to a club called "Area" to celebrate.
+Nick calls Michael and tells him that he "can't take it anymore," and says goodbye.
+Immediately, Michael charters a sea plane to fly out to the island, but is interrupted by Robert who has decided not to go to Africa.
+Eventually, Michael makes it to Fire Island, where he finds Nick on the beach.
+The two argue about the direction of different countries and debate taking a trip.
+As they converse, Michael has flashbacks to their previous time on Fire Island together.

 Cast

-Reviews and recognition
+Reception and legacy

 Parting Glances gave Steve Buscemi his first major movie role.
 "It is to both his and the film's credit that the anguish of AIDS is presented as part of a larger social fabric, understood in context, and never in a maudlin light," said Janet Maslin in her New York Times review.
 Time Out London wrote “Sherwood brings a notable grace and droll humour to his story of two male lovers parting against the backdrop of a friend dying of the Big A.”

 Preservation and restoration

 In 2006, Outfest and the UCLA Film and Television Archive announced that the film would be the first to be restored as a part of the Outfest Legacy Project.

 On July 16, 2007, as a part of the Outfest Legacy Project, a restored print of Parting Glances received its world premiere at the Directors Guild of America in Los Angeles.
 The four major stars of the film, Richard Ganoung, John Bolger, Steve Buscemi, and Kathy Kinney, were in attendance and participated in a panel discussion after the viewing.

 The restoration print received its New York City premiere on October 29, 2007 at the Lincoln Center for the Performing Arts.